WillMarceliFerreira/flighy-prices-skyscanner/README.md

-# README: Script de Busca de Voos
+# README: Flight Search Script

-## Descrição
+## Description
-Este script Python automatiza a busca de voos usando a API do Skyscanner.
-Ele agenda e executa tarefas diárias de busca, coletando informações sobre itinerários e preços, e armazena os dados em um arquivo CSV.
+This Python script automates flight searches using the Skyscanner API.
+It schedules and executes daily search tasks, collecting information about itineraries and prices, and stores the data in a CSV file.

-## Requisitos
+## Requirements
 - Python 3
-- Bibliotecas: requests, json, pandas, datetime, schedule, time, python-dotenv
+- Libraries: requests, json, pandas, datetime, schedule, time, python-dotenv
-- Chave de API do Skyscanner
+- Skyscanner API Key

-## Configuração
+## Setup
+1. Install the necessary dependencies using pip:
-1. Instale as dependências necessárias usando pip: pip install requests pandas python-dotenv schedule
+   `pip install requests pandas python-dotenv schedule`
-2. Crie um arquivo .env na raiz do projeto e adicione sua chave de API do Skyscanner:
-   API_KEY='SuaChaveAPIAqui'
+2. Create a `.env` file in the project root and add your Skyscanner API key:
+   `API_KEY='YourApiKeyHere'`

-## Uso
+## Usage
-Para executar o script, use o comando no terminal: python nome_do_script.py
-O script irá agendar e executar a tarefa de busca de voos a cada hora, salvando os resultados em um arquivo CSV na pasta bases.
+To run the script, use the command in the terminal:
+`python script_name.py`
+The script will schedule and execute the flight search task every hour, saving the results in a CSV file in the `bases` folder.

-## Estrutura do Script
+## Script Structure
-- criar_pesquisa(): Realiza a requisição à API do Skyscanner para buscar voos.
-- tarefa_agendada(): Gera datas de busca, itera sobre diferentes combinações de aeroportos e executa a busca de voos.
+- `create_search()`: Makes a request to the Skyscanner API to search for flights.
+- `scheduled_task()`: Generates search dates, iterates over different airport combinations, and performs the flight search.

-## Notas Adicionais
+## Additional Notes
-- Substitua nome_do_script.py pelo nome real do seu arquivo de script.
-- O script usa a biblioteca schedule para agendar tarefas.
-Ajuste a frequência conforme necessário.
-- A chave de API do Skyscanner deve ser obtida através do cadastro no portal de desenvolvedores do Skyscanner.
+- Replace `script_name.py` with the actual name of your script file.
+- The script uses the `schedule` library to schedule tasks.
+Adjust the frequency as necessary.
+- The Skyscanner API key must be obtained by registering on the Skyscanner developers portal.